-It must be noted that while the provision by Meath County Council of 33 Bottle Bank Facilities throughout the county, and three Civic Amenity Sites in Kells, Navan and Trim, has been welcomed and widely utilised by the general public, this presents other issues.
-Unfortunately not every citizen is civic minded and abuse of Recycling Facilities by persons illegally leaving receptacles behind them, with dumping domestic and commercial waste onsite a on-going problem, costly to both Meath County Council and ultimately the tax payer.
+It must be noted that while the provision by Meath County Council of 31 Bottle Bank Facilities throughout the county, and three Civic Amenity Sites in Kells, Navan and Trim, has been welcomed and widely utilised by the general public, this presents other issues.
+Abuse of Recycling Facilities by persons illegally leaving receptacles behind them and dumping domestic & commercial waste, is an ongoing problem, costly to both Meath County Council and ultimately the tax payer.
 CCTV is used across the network to detect and deter dumping at these facilities.
+(Waste Volumes Appendix)